orgmycology/astropy_report/sections/4_improving_participation.md

 Community members seemed to be looking for more interactive ways to get-to-know others in the community.
 Some felt like discussions they had been privy to moved to some other platform they weren't aware of at a certain point in time.
 Others mentioned that being optically focused, they felt a excluded as a radio astronomer.

 >  As mentioned before the main barrier that I found was to find the community discussion in places where I participate.
 I tend to avoid privative platforms and I could see how participation in, for example, the email list faded with time.
-At some point I did not know if people moved somewhere else or something elsewas happening.
+At some point I did not know if people moved somewhere else or something else was happening.

 >  Sometimes its hard to line up terminology from the radio astronomy community with astropy terminology.
 It feels very focused on optical astronomy.

 >  I am not been able to get involved with the astropy project due to lack of interaction with the community.
-If there\'s any wayto interact with the community, I believe I and many more people will be able to contribute
+If there\'s any way to interact with the community, I believe I and many more people will be able to contribute

 ###   Documentation